PCSX2/pcsx2-net-www/docs/setup/linux.md

       <Image src={require("./img/executable.webp").default} />
   - Or in a terminal, run `chmod +x <path-to-AppImage-file>`
     <Image src={require("./img/chmod.webp").default} />
-- You should be able to open the file like any other application.
+- You should be able to open the file by double-clicking it or by running it through terminal.

 ## Flatpak

-- PCSX2 is also available on Flatpak!
+- PCSX2 is also available on [Flatpak](appstream:net.pcsx2.PCSX2)!
 - In order to install PCSX2 from Flatpak using the command line, open the terminal and type `flatpak install net.pcsx2.PCSX2`.

   - Typing `flatpak install pcsx2` should find this same reference.